siaytac/MATLAB-Source-Memory-Experiment/README.md

 - Multiple MATLAB scripts are included to support the experiment (e.g., distraction task, setup, stimulus presentation, determining mouse position).
 - `instructions/`: Subfolder containing the instruction files shown to participants before they began the task.
-- `sentences/`: Subfolder with several text files containing categorized sentences used in the experiment (e.g., by theme or source).
+- `sentences/`: Subfolder with several text files containing categorized sentences used in the experiment.
 - `images/`: Contains two images (`doc` and `law`) representing the doctor and lawyer sources.

 ## Requirements